 As a former champion and one of the longest serving drivers, from 2001 to 2016, Martin Tomczyk is one of the trademarks of the DTM championship.
 However, his DTM career came to an end in 2017, when he switched to GT racing and joined BMW Team RLL in the IMSA SportsCar Championship.

 During his DTM career, Tomczyk scored eight wins and 31 podiums.
 He was driving for Audi from 2001 to 2011, switching to BMW in 2012.
-Tomczyk was a champion in 2011 and third in 2007.
+Tomczyk was the DTM champion in 2011 and finished third in the points in 2007.

 Martin Tomczyk was born on December 7, 1981, in Rosenheim, in Upper Bavaria, Germany.
 As a boy, Martin raced in karting, then moved on to Formula BMW and Formula 3, but the results weren’t brilliant and not so many people believed that Tomczyk will make a success in the world of racing.